SteveBarnett/human-centred/_posts/2022-06-29-accessible-data-visualisation-text-alternatives.md

 Complex images like charts must have a `table` of the data and “alt text” on the chart noting where the table is.
 Any functionality available on hover must be available from the keyboard.

-All non-text content must have a text alternative that converts the content or function of the non-text content.
+All non-text content must have a text alternative that conveys the content or function of the non-text content.

 - **Simple images can use a concise sentence as a text alternative.** We put this in the `alt` attribute for `img`s or `title` element for `svg`s.
 We often call both “alt text” as a shorthand for “text alternative”.
 - **Complex images like charts need a two-part text alternative.** The content of the chart is the data.
 This is too long to use for “alt text”.
 It also usually needs some structure (for example rows and columns) to adequately convey its meaning.
 This isn’t possible in an `alt` attribute or `title` element.